iaphub/react-native-iaphub/README.md

     appId: "5e4890f6c61fc971cf46db4d",
     // The (client) api key is available on the settings page of your app
     apiKey: "SDp7aY220RtzZrsvRpp4BGFm6qZqNkNf",
-    // Optional, ff you want to allow purchases when the user has an anonymous user id
+    // Optional, if you want to allow purchases when the user has an anonymous user id
     // If you're listenning to IAPHUB webhooks your implementation must support users with anonymous user ids
     // This option is disabled by default, when disabled the buy method will return an error when the user isn't logged in
+    allowAnonymousPurchase: true,
+    // Enable StoreKit V2 if supported by the phone (iOS 15+).
+If enabled, also ensure it's enabled in the IAPHUB dashboard settings.
+    // This option is currently in beta test (disabled by default)
-    allowAnonymousPurchase: true
+    enableStorekitV2: true
     // -- OPTIONAL -- //
     // App environment (IAPHUB supports multiple environments, an environment act like a separate app and must be created on the IAPHUB dashboard)
     //environment: "staging"